ThinkingTransistor/Sigma/README.md

 Rocket powered machine learning.
 Create, compare, adapt, improve - neural networks at the speed of thought.

-The following libraries / frameworks are used (in alphabetical order):
+The following libraries / frameworks are used in the core project:

 | Library                             | Purpose                           |
 | :-----------------------------------|:----------------------------------|